 What Not to Plant with Chives

 Asparagus and Beans can have their growth stunted by chives.

-Rosemary, Thyme, and Oregano have watering requirements that don’t match what chives need to thrive.
+Rosemary, Sage, Thyme, and Oregano have watering requirements that don’t match what chives need to thrive.
 This can cause issues if both crops are planted near each other.